Discover the risks and dangers of failing to register a trademark to understand the value and importance of trademark registration for your brand.

 Registration can be canceled for the following reasons:

-What actions are necessary to meet the usage requirement for a trademark?
+What actions are necessary to meet the usage requirement for a trademark in South Africa?

 You need to use the trademark within five years from the date it is registered.